benmvp/slides/2020/tsconf/react.md

 - There's lots TS can do, which is the purpose of the whole conference
   * But I am going to focus on TS for the React world
 - So as a heads up, I'm assuming that you have developed in React before
-  * But you know little to know TypeScript
+  * But you know little to no TypeScript
   * Even if you know lots of TS you'll get tons out of this
   * But for those that don't know TS I will be explaining the concepts